-Selis Manor is a special needs 205-unit apartment building that serves a population that is blind, handicapped and severely handicapped.
-The building consists of various studio, 1- and 2-bedroom units, as well as amenities for the tenants such as a laundry room, multi-purpose room, and two types of outdoor spaces, and also hosts program spaces for services for the blind.
+Selis Manor is a 205-unit special needs apartment building serving a population that is blind and physically disabled.
+The building consists of studio, 1- and 2-bedroom units, as well as amenities such as a laundry room, multi-purpose room, and two types of outdoor spaces.
+It also hosts program space for Visions, an organization that provides services for the blind and visually impaired.